GustavoAlzuru/Memory-Game/README.md

 - JavaScript: The programming language used for the game logic.
 - CSS: Styling the components and layout of the game.
 - Pokemon API: Fetches data to populate the cards with Pokemon images.

+Check out the live demo of the game [here](memory-game-gustavo-alzuru.netlify.app)